Community Center

 - Rockhurst Magazine

-Here is important info to know:
+Important info to know:

 - You are welcome to contact Alicia Douglas (Alicia.douglas@rockhurst.edu) or Betty Carson (betty.carson@rockhurst.edu) to book a one-time meeting reservation for a room on campus.

 - Unfortunately, we will not be able to host recurring meetings as we have in the past due to space constraints during the academic year.
-However, we are honoring commitments made through the end of 2022.

 - Nonprofit and community organizations will still need to submit a room application and insurance information when making a reservation request.